xmlongan/ajdmom/docs/source/usage.rst

 :abbr:`AJD(Affine Jump Diffusion)` Extensions
 ==============================================

-In addition to the Heston SV model, there are some extensions, which are summarized in the following table:
+In addition to the Heston SV model, there are several extensions, which are summarized in the following table:

 +------------+-----------------------------------------------------------------+